 1990 – 1999

-After 1990, the company updated the logo but retained the “Cellnet” label because it continued to be called that way.
+After 1990, the company updated the logo but retained the “Cellnet” label because it remained known as “Cellnet”.
 At the same time, the designers changed the font and converted all letters to lowercase.
-The graphic sign acquired a violet-blue color with a gradient and became like two ovals, consisting of diagonal lines and superimposed on one another.
+The graphic sign acquired a violet-blue gradient and took the form of two ovals composed of diagonal lines, superimposed on one another.

 1999 – 2002

-In 1999, the telecommunications service provider was partially taken over by the BT Group and received the name BT Cellnet Ltd., which remained relevant until 2002.
+In 1999, the telecommunications service provider was partially acquired by the BT Group and renamed BT Cellnet Ltd., which remained in use until 2002.
 During this period, it used an unusual and very colorful logo depicting the upper part of the human body.
 This look was taken from the BT logo designed in 1991 by Wolff Olins.
 The original character was nicknamed The Piper because he was holding a pipe.

 The new name of the company was written at the bottom in letters of the same height.
-In this case, the first part (“BT”) was in the upper case, and the second (“cellnet”) – in the lower case.
-The colors were also different: the developers combined a dark blue and a rich shade of red.
-The font has got rounded corners.
+In this case, the first part (“BT”) was in uppercase, and the second (“cellnet”) was in lowercase.
+The colors were also different: the developers combined dark blue and a rich red.
+The font has rounded corners.

 2002 – today

-In 2001 BT Cellnet spun off from the BT Group under the brand name mmO2 plc.
-The current name O2 was obtained in 2002 after the restart of the organization.
+In 2001, BT Cellnet spun off from the BT Group under the brand name mmO2 plc.
+The current name, O2, was adopted in 2002 after the organization’s restart.
 The brand name became the basis for the new logo.
 The designers made it dark blue and placed it on a white background.

 Font and Colors